routingblog/arbitration/content/docs/problems.md

 - New York's arbitration act was passed in 1920 followed by the Federal Arbitration act in 1925 largely at the behest of commercial trade organizations. [^sacredcow1] They wanted resolution according the norms of the industry instead of by external law. [^sacredcow2]

-- Prior to the various arbitration acts of the mid 1920s the common law doctrine allowed for revocibility. [^newarb3]
+- Prior to the various arbitration acts of the mid 1920s the common law doctrine allowed for revocability. [^newarb3]

 - Before 1991, an employee could not be required to arbitrate a statutory employment discrimination claim. [^greenban2]